holgerbrandl/kalasim/docs/userguide/docs/animation/lunar_mining.md

 ## Supply Optimization

-To explore assess how many ice harvesters are needed to ensure base survival we can play what-if with our model.
+To assess how many ice harvesters are needed to ensure base survival we can play what-if with our model.
 We do so in a fully reproducible manner right in place here.
 First we load `kalasim` and import required classes.

 ```kotlin